warriorstar-orion/avulto/README.md

 | `add_path(index, path)`            | Add a prefab with the given `path` at `index`.                             |
 | `del_prefab(index)`                | Deletes the prefab at `index`.                                             |
 | `del_prefab_var(index, name)`      | Deletes the var `name` from the prefab at `index`.                         |

+Note that the mutative functions above currently apply to the preset, not the individual tile.
+Future releases will hopefully provide a way to do both.

 ### `DME`